Operation Irini: Incidents

-In July 2021, Irini's forces intercepted a Zambian flag vessel called MV Gauja for being suspected of transporting illegal arms from Morocco to Libya.
+In July 2021, Irini's forces intercepted a Zambian-flagged vessel called MV Gauja for being suspected of transporting illegal arms from Morocco to Libya.
 The Zambian government said that it does not own the vessel and that it is Russian operated.

-In September 2021, an IRINI's report revealed that Turkey refused the inspection of Turkish ships heading to Libya 6 times.
+In September 2021, an Irini report revealed that Turkey refused the inspection of Turkish ships heading to Libya six times.

-In May 2022, Turkey refused to accept the inspection of the Turkish flagged vessel MSKosovak which headed to the port of Misrata in Libya.
+In May 2022, Turkey refused to accept the inspection of the Turkish-flagged vessel MV Kosovak which headed to the port of Misrata in Libya.

-In July 2022, Irini inspected the Equatorial Guinea flagged vessel MV VICTORY RORO and found that it breached the UN arms embargo.
-The vessel was suspected, since it had been identified by UN Panel of Experts of transferring military equipment in Libya before under the name MV LUCCELLO and the flag of the Comoros.

-In addition, Irini asked the permission from Turkey to inspect another ship called MV Parpali, but Turkey rejected it.
-Irini wrote on a statement that all UN members are called by United Nations Security Council (UNSC) to cooperate with inspections.
+In July 2022, Irini inspected the Equatorial Guinea-flagged vessel MV Victory Roro and found that it breached the UN arms embargo.
+The vessel was suspected, since it had been identified by UN Panel of Experts of transferring military equipment in Libya before under the name MV Luccello and the flag of the Comoros.
+In addition, Irini commanders asked the permission from Turkey to inspect another ship called MV Parpali, but Turkey rejected it.
+Irini commanders wrote on a statement that all UN members are called by United Nations Security Council (UNSC) to cooperate with inspections.

-In October 2022, Irini asked for the inspection of the Turkish flagged vessel MV Matilde A, which was heading to Libya, in accordance with UN Security Council Resolution 2292 on the arms embargo on Libya, but Turkey refused to accept it.
+In October 2022, the Irini commanders asked for the inspection of the Turkish-flagged vessel MV Matilde A, which was heading to Libya, in accordance with UN Security Council Resolution 2292 on the arms embargo on Libya, but Turkey refused again.
 Same month, Irini found and seized military vehicles in the merchant vessel MV MEERDIJK coming from the United Arab Emirates and heading to Libya.

-In the October 2022 Irini's report, it is mentioned that Turkey has denied the inspection of suspect Turkish vessels on nine occasions since the launch of the operation.
+In the October 2022 report on Operation Irini, it was mentioned that Turkey has denied the inspection of suspect Turkish vessels on nine occasions since the launch of the operation.